Daniel Alfredsson: Ottawa Senators (1994–2013)

 The lockout-shortened 2012–13 season was a successful one for Alfredsson and the Senators.
 The team made the 2013 playoffs despite losing several key players to injury for extended periods, and defeated the rival Montreal Canadiens in the first round.
 Alfredsson was third in team scoring during the regular season with 10 goals and 16 assists in 47 games, and he led the Senators in scoring through the playoffs with 4 goals and 10 points in 10 games.
 At season's end, there was again speculation that Alfredsson might announce his retirement.
 On 28 June 2013, Senators general manager Bryan Murray confirmed that he had been informed by agent J. P. Barry that Alfredsson "is committed to play next year for the Senators".
-While Alfredsson negotiated a new contract with Ottawa, Boston Bruins' general manager Peter Chiarelli reached out to him in an attempt to gauge his interest in signing with Boston.
+While Alfredsson negotiated a new contract with Ottawa, Boston Bruins' general manager Peter Chiarelli reached out to him in an attempt to gauge his interest in signing with Boston as the Bruins had just lost to the Presidents' Trophy-winning Chicago Blackhawks in six games in the 2013 Stanley Cup Finals.
 Chiarelli attempted to convince Alfredsson that Boston could be a good destination for an older player looking to win a Stanley Cup prior to retirement.